esphome/esphome-docs/components/binary_sensor/esp32_touch.rst

 ===============

 .. seo::
-    :description: Instructions for setting up the touch pad on the ESP32.
+    :description: Instructions for setting up the touch pad on the ESP32
     :image: touch.svg

+Capacitive touch detection is possible on ESP32, ESP32-S2 or ESP32-S3 processors.
+In ESPHome, it is configured in two parts:

+- :ref:`esp32-touch-component`
+- :ref:`esp32-touch-binary-sensor`

 .. _esp32-touch-component:

 Component/Hub
 -------------

-The ``esp32_touch`` component creates a global hub for detecting touches on the eight touch pads of the ESP32 as :ref:`binary sensors <esp32-touch-binary-sensor>`.
+The ``esp32_touch`` component creates a global hub enabling (capacitive) touch detection on GPIO pins as supported by ESP32, ESP32-S2 or ESP32-S3 processors.
+With this enabled, :ref:`binary sensors <esp32-touch-binary-sensor>` may then be configured to permit touch detection.

 .. code-block:: yaml